-The Legislative Affairs Officer shall:

-- i.
-Serve as the point person on receiving, monitoring, and reporting pending legislation at the Board of Supervisors to the Commission; - ii.
-Monitor Board of Supervisors' agendas and hearing schedules for pending legislation; - iii.
-Confer with committee chairs regarding pending legislation that will be referred to the full Commission for comment and recommendation to determine whether the legislation should be considered separately and beforehand by the appropriate Youth Commission committee; - iv.
-Ensure commissioners build relationships with the Board of Supervisors and Mayor by meeting about upcoming legislation and ongoing Youth Commission policy work; - v.
-Regularly check in with fellow commissioners to make sure commissioners are meeting with their appointing officers regarding pending legislation; - vi.
-Support Commissioners by assisting in the drafting and revising of youth sponsored action legislation; - vii.
-Solicit interest and participation of Commissioners in giving testimony at public hearings; and - viii.
-Attend Board of Supervisors meetings, if possible.

-The (2) Outreach and Media Officers shall:
+- 3. The (2) Legislative Affairs Officers Legislative Affairs Officer shall: - Serve as the points of contact to receive, monitor, and report person on receiving, monitoring, and reporting pending legislation at the Board of Supervisors to the Commission; - Monitor Board of Supervisors' agendas and hearing schedules for pending legislation; - c) Confer with committee chairs regarding pending legislation that could will be referred to the full Commission for comment and recommendation and to determine whether the legislation should be considered separately and beforehand by the appropriate Youth Commission committee; - d) Work with Youth Commission staff to ensure commissioners build relationships with the Board of Supervisors and Mayor by meeting with offices about upcoming legislation and ongoing Youth Commission policy work; - e) Work with Youth Commission staff to regularly Regularly check in with fellow commissioners to make sure commissioners are meeting with their appointing officers regarding pending legislation; - f) Support Commissioners by assisting in the drafting and revising of youth sponsored action legislation; - g) Solicit interest and participation of Commissioners in giving testimony at public hearings; and - h) Attend Board of Supervisors meetings, if possible. - 4.
+The (2) Communication & Outreach Outreach and Media Officers shall: - a) Develop an annual outreach plan for the Commission and present the plan for approval to the Commission with staff, and coordinate assignment of responsibility; - b) Regularly check in and support committees in the development and implantation of their outreach goals;

-- i.
-Develop an annual outreach plan for the Commission and present the plan for approval to the Commission with staff, and coordinate assignment of responsibility; - ii.
-Regularly check in and support committees in the development and implantation of their outreach goals; - iii.
-Help acquire information, identify potential opportunities to collaborate and/or network, and engage peers at each community, government or other event in which the Commission (as a full body or as a committee) is involved. - iv.
-Ensure that commissioners are attending meetings with youth and other community members each month; - v.
-Outreach for BOS hearings agendized according to requests made by the Youth Commission pursuant to Board Rule 2.12.1, the Youth Voice Scheduling Rule - vi.
-Coordinate Commission forums and Commission presentations at schools, City departments, community agencies, and events; - vii.
-With staff, help maintain a strategic, professional, and active presence on the Youth Commission's social media platforms;
+- c) Help acquire information, identify potential opportunities to collaborate and/or network, and engage peers at each community, government or other event in which the Commission (as a full body or as a committee) is involved. - d) Ensure that commissioners are attending meetings with youth and other community members each month; - e) Outreach for BOS hearings agendized according to requests made by the Youth Commission pursuant to Board Rule 2.12.1, the Youth Voice Scheduling Rule; - f) Coordinate Commission forums and Commission presentations at schools, City departments, community agencies, and events with the Vice Chair; - g) With staff, help maintain a strategic, professional, and active presence on the Youth Commission's social media platforms;

-(C) Executive Officer Time Commitments, Accountability and Removal
+C. Executive Officer Time Commitments, Accountability and Removal

-Election to any of the above-named five officer positions requires a Commissioner to devote at minimum 2 more hours a week to work on the Youth Commission on top of the 15 hour per month commitment required of all other commissioners, except for the position of Chairperson, who shall be required to devote at minimum 3 more hours.

-In order for Executive Officers to be accountable to the entire Commission, the Executive Committee shall prepare a brief report of its activities to be shared at each regular Commission meeting.
-Commissioners are encouraged to ask questions and refer to these Bylaws in order to keep officers accountable for their work.
+- Election to any of the above-named five officer positions requires a Commissioner to devote at minimum 2 more hours a week to work on the Youth Commission on top of the 15 hour per month commitment required of all other commissioners, except for the position of Chairperson, who shall be required to devote at minimum 3 more hours; - In order for Executive Officers to be accountable to the entire Commission, the Executive Committee shall prepare a brief report of its activities to be shared at each regular Commission meeting.
+Commissioners are encouraged to ask questions and refer to these Bylaws in order to keep officers accountable for their work; - 3.
 Any Executive Officer may be removed from any position at any full Commission meeting by a supermajority vote of the Commission, provided that the item has been duly noticed.

-No Commissioner shall serve in more than one Executive Officer position at a time, and no executive officer can simultaneously hold a role as a chair of an issue-based committee
+However, if an Executive Officer has an approved leave of absence, the full Commission may elect an interim Commissioner to serve in their role until the leave of absence is over and the officer returns; - 4.
+No Commissioner shall serve in more than one Executive Officer position at a time, and no executive officer can simultaneously hold a role as a chair of an issue-based committee.

-(D) Executive Officer Elections
+D. Executive Officer Elections